 The conditions in which an insurance company can cancel a life insurance policy are very specifically detailed in the policy itself.
 Conditions in which cancellation may take place from insurer’s side include:

-The first two years that in which a policy is in force is called the contestability period.
-During that time, the insurer reserves the right to investigate policy holder’s cause of death and to cancel his/her policy if it finds that (s)he lied on his/her application.
+- Fraud: The first two years in which a policy is in force is called the contestability period.
+During that time, the insurer reserves the right to investigate the policy holder’s cause of death and to cancel his/her policy if it finds that (s)he lied on his/her application.

 Any insurance company cannot cancel any policy for any other reason, including if the policyholder gain weight, start smoking, develop a dangerous hobby, or get sick.